 Old memoirs, pictures that seem to hold the time still, dried roses smelling like teenage stories, red lips kissing letters without destination, summer nights flavored with poppy and corn, cricket laughter, fire-flies charming the lilies, an old swing carrying kids to Heaven, stories from a past that is now like a coming-going short film – losing details but keeping its strong scent.

-When I am going through old pages that I have wrote, I feel like the time has never passed, I stopped growing, somehow, and I am still that skinny, tanned girl sitting on a chair in a wooden castle, waiting for charming prince to come and rescue me.
+When I am going through old pages that I have written, I feel like the time has never passed, I stopped growing, somehow, and I am still that skinny, tanned girl sitting on a chair in a wooden castle, waiting for a charming prince to come and rescue me.
 The wrinkled porch is my silent witness to all the waiting, to all my crying, to all my leaving home *one* and returning *another*.

-Life was kind and I was floating above all those creamy clouds and the sense of entitlement that today might lead me to overwork myself, existed only in the adults that were running around me.
-I would just sit still and watch them, while thinking that I will never be like that, I will never stop being a child within and I will bring the tales into the glamour of my future.
+Life was kind and I was floating above all those creamy clouds and the sense of entitlement that today might lead me to overwork myself existed only in the adults that were running around me.
+I would just sit still and watch them while thinking that I will never be like that, I will never stop being a child within and I will bring the tales into the glamour of my future.
 Have I done that?